symbolicdata/symbolicdata.github.io/Xodx.markdown

 -   To import the initial base ontology for Erfurt you have to allow virtuoso to read the xodx directory (add the dir to the *DirsAllowed* values in your *virtuoso.ini*).
 -   Run *make submodules* to clone Erfurt, lib-dssn-php and Saft.
 -   Run *make zend* to install the Zend framework
+-   Run *make resources* to install the javascript libraries

+#### Caveats

+-   If logged in into swp14-sf/xodx and calling swp14-xodx/xodx it reports me to be logged in also there, but it doesn't work (of course?)
+-   If debuglog messages are shown, run 'touch xodx.log' in the root dir and chmod to write access for the web server.
+-   If message "'./cache/' dir is missing", create it and chmod to write access for the web server.